 Once your alerts are set up, Mention will notify you – via email or SMS – if it picks up any abnormal activity around your alerts, such as a sudden increase of mentions or a sudden change in sentiment.

-Here’s an example of a Pulse Alert I received while monitoring “John Lewis” via Mention.
+Here’s an example of a Spike Alert I received while monitoring “John Lewis” via Mention.

 They had just released their yearly Christmas Advert, and thousands started to talk about it on social media.

-You can manage your Pulses from your Settings > Notifications > Mention Pulse.
+You can manage your Spikes from your Settings > Notifications > Mention Spike.

-Set up your Pulses the way you want it.
+Set up your Spikes the way you want it.

-Basically, Smart Folders allow you to segment your mention feed using a Boolean Search, within the alerts you created.
+Basically, Saved Filters allow you to segment your mention feed using a Boolean Search, within the alerts you created.